Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Yes, for plans with same or fewer benefits

 The birthday rule doesn't give beneficiaries the right to upgrade to a plan with more benefits.
-In most birthday rule states, the new Medigap plan must have equal or fewer benefits than the plan the beneficiary currently holds.
-A beneficiary who wants to move to a plan with greater benefits outside these windows is subject to full medical underwriting.
+In birthday rule states, the new plan must have equal or fewer benefits than the current one.
+A beneficiary who wants more benefits is subject to full medical underwriting outside these windows.

 How Do You Change Medigap Plans With a Pre-Existing Condition?